edgardomortiz/Captus/docs/content/assembly/clean/output.md

 ![Clean reads](/images/clean_reads.png?width=640&classes=shadow)

 ### 1. **`[sample]_R1.fq.gz`**, **`[sample]_R2.fq.gz`**
-In case of paired-end input we will have a pair of file like in the image, the forward reads are indicated by _R1 and the reverse reads by _R2.
+In case of paired-end input we will have a pair of files like in the image, the forward reads are indicated by **_R1** and the reverse reads by **_R2**.
 Single-end input will only return forward reads.
 [Wikipedia](https://en.wikipedia.org/wiki/FASTQ_format)'s entry for the format describes it in more detail.

 {{% expand "Example" %}}
 ![FASTQ format](/images/fastq_format.png?width=1000&classes=shadow)